oliviaowen1/Team_Profile_Generator/README.md

 And please see the tests that have all been passed [here](https://drive.google.com/file/d/1TcUll-uYcyVlj0k_g8NMnTcegIFvzZDs/view)

+You can also access the example Index.html file that has been created [here](https://github.com/oliviaowen1/Team_Profile_Generator/blob/main/dist/index.html)

 # Installation
-In order to use this application, users will need to download the index.js file as well as download node.js in order for the application to run in the terminal.
-(The user can also download the repository if they wish to have all of the code) They will then be able to access the new ReadMe file that has been created using their answers.
-They can then do as neccessary with this, including pushing it to their repository and this will display as desired.
+In order to use this application, users will need to download the repository as well as download node.js in order for the application to run in the terminal.

+The application will begin when the user enters "node index.js" with asking for the managers information (name, employee ID, email address, and office number).
+It will then ask if the user would like to add either an engineer, intern or if they are done entering employees.
+This allows the user to add other staff whilst limiting them to only adding one manager.

+Based on who they would like to add, they will then be taken to the questions regarding that staff member, should it be an engineer they will be asked for their name, ID, email, and GitHub username, or should it be an intern their name, ID, email, and school.
+If the user confirms they are done adding staff members, this will alert them that their file is complete.

+In order to carry out tests, the user must download the jest package and run "npm run test" in order to run the tests that are set up.
+These all meet the requirements and pass, as seen in the demonstration above.

 This application can be used as many times as necessary in order for the user to get the file they require.
-If a user does not wish to answer all of the questions again, they will be able to edit their answers within the "README. md" file they have created.
+If needed a user can also ammend the HTML file as necessary.

 # Improvements
-If i were to have the opportunity to continue with this project, i would like to add more License options in order to of use to as many users as possible.
+If i were to have the opportunity to continue with this project, i would like to add styling to the HTML page.

 # License